sen-team8/user-manual/intranet/search.md

 ---

-User can search anything in the intranet widget by using the Search.
+User can search anything in the Intranet widget by using the Search.
 ![](Search.png)
 The scope of this search is of Intranet widget,i.e., the results of any search request will be Intranet-specific.<br/><br/>
 ### Quick Search